booz-allen-hamilton/culvert/README.md

 ## Resources ##

-All support resources for Culvert are present under resources/ Currently folder consists of:
+All support resources for Culvert are present under resources/.
+Currently, the folder consists of:

 * CulvertFormat.xml - Formatting for eclipse of the code.
 	Set this for all the Culvert projects from Preferences > Java > Code Style >Formatter

 ## Roadmap ##